2023 Solar Incentives Guide for Orlando, FL - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of the cost of your solar system.

-To know exactly how much the ITC could save you, talk to your local Orlando solar panel installation expert.
+To understand exactly how much money the ITC could save you, contact your local Orlando solar panel installation expert.

 State & Local Solar Incentives